How can I tell if I am working with a good appraiser?

 What kind of client are we at Chandos Pacific interested in?

 Our business model only works well with lenders, attorneys, investors and CPAs looking for highly ethical and accurate reports.
-This means legal and condemnation clients seeking to fairly resolve disputes.
+This means legal and condemnation clients seeking to resolve disputes fairly.
 One reason we do so much work for Fortune 500 companies is that we tend to prevent litigation between these companies and their long-term tenants.
 These tenants are often investing millions in improvements on land they are leasing, while the companies are often entering into 20-year land leases.
 A well document and fairly prepared report means no disputes or future complications.

 In turn, borrowers that are happy with the appraiser they meet with tend to be happier with their bank.
 We believe we can add significant value to the business practices for clients of this nature – and our clients tend to be long term and happy.